talkpython/installing-python/install-python.md

  + cpython-3.14.6-windows-x86_64-none (python, python3, python3.14)
 ```

-Your exact patch version and install time will differ — Python ships regular patch releases, so 3.14.7 or later is just as good. uv also prints a `warning:` noting that `--default` is experimental.
-That's expected, and nothing is wrong: the flag works, it just isn't finalized yet.
+Your exact patch version and install time will differ.
+Python ships regular patch releases, so 3.14.7 or later is just as good. uv also prints a `warning:` noting that `--default` is experimental.
+That's expected, and nothing is wrong.
+The flag works; it just isn't finalized yet.

 ### Step 3.
 Verify It Works

-**Close and reopen your terminal**, then run:

 ```powershell
 python -V